Atlantis

 Let us begin:

-Many people think the story of Atlantis is a Greek Myth.
-It is not.
-Atlantis appears nowhere in Greek mythology.
-In fact, the only account we have comes from two brief descriptions by Plato in in his dialogues “Critias” and “Timaeus.”
-Atlantis is mentioned in a few paragraphs and he reports it solely as hearsay.
-This small reference has grown into an enormous historical account in the minds of millions who who have heard it recounted only in books and films created by sensationalists.
+This brief mention has grown into an enormous historical account in the minds of millions who who have seen and heard it recounted only in books and films created by sensationalists.
 They find rocks under the Atlantic and say “Look: This is just where Plato predicted it would be.”
-In fact, Plato predicted nothing; he merely mused about a story he had heard from his uncle.
+In fact, Plato predicted nothing; he merely recalled a story he had heard from his uncle.

 In the Critias, Plato is talking with a group of friends and tells them that when he was a small boy he hid behind a curtain one evening when his uncle was entertaining a group of friends.
-His uncle told a story he had learned in his travels.
+His uncle told a story he had uncovered in his travels.
 It was about an ancient city-state of great power and advanced technology, a place called Atlantis.
 It was the heart of an island civilization, his uncle said.
-The city was surrounded by seven canals, and had beautiful public buildings with metal roofs that shone like gold.
-Its people were skilled metal workers and used that skill to fashion tools and weapons from an unknown metal.
-The city, relates Plato, concluding his brief tale, was unfortunately destroyed by an earthquake that caused it to sink beneath the sea.
-From that slender account has grown whole libraries of misinterpretation.

 An Error in Translation Sinks a Fabled City in the Wrong Sea

-Of course the Atlantic has always been navigable.
-But another great sea, a once navigable inland sea, no longer is.
-It is only the reverence with which Plato is held in our time that we are willing to pass over his absurd placement.
 It is from this far ocean location, Plato continues, that Atlantis launched an attack on Greece.
-This attack is mentioned by no other writer of Ancient times, not Homer, Herodotus, Thucydides, nor any of a dozen others.
+This attack is mentioned by no other writer of Ancient times, by the way, not Homer, Herodotus, Thucydides, nor any of a dozen others.
 Even further, the passage of such an enormous fleet is not mentioned in the ancient histories or legends of all the other cities and nations it must have passed to get to Greece.
 It is not even mentioned in in the histories of Greek colonies that were dotted all over the Eastern Mediterranean.
 Where then, Princess Ruspoli reasonably asked, did Plato’s information come from?

 A Journey to the truth

 There is a marked difference between a legend and a myth.
 The exploits of Hercules are legendary, for example.
 The man was real, but the stories, having been told and retold, are distorted by time and distance.
+They become legendary.
 The Earth being supported on the shoulders of a giant named Atlas, on the other hand, is a myth.
 Myths usually involve explanations of natural phenomena, attributed to the actions of gods simply because the knowledge is lacking to provide any other explanation.

-What is legend and what is not depends greatly on the teller’s distance.
-One people’s legend can be simply another’s local history.
-Hercules’ epic battle with the giant Antares is one of the better known Greek legends, for example.
-In northern Morocco where it took place, however, it is simply local ancient history.
 Near the ruins of the ancient Carthaginian city, Thymiaterion, for example, is an area long known as “The Caves of Hercules.”
-It is so named because it was where he and his band of marauders first encamped when began their raids on the countryside and eventually captured Tangiers.
+It is so named because it was where he and his band of marauders encamped when they began their raids on the countryside and eventually captured Tangiers.
 Yes, Hercules was a man who led a raiding force, much like the Vikings and Vandals of a later time, or the Condottiere of the Italian Renaissance.
 In chaotic times and places, bandits flourish.
-Princess Ruspoli had much more to say about Hercules’ storied exploits, but that is not our subject here.
+Princess Ruspoli had much more to say about Hercules’ storied exploits, but that is not the subject here.
 Our subject begins, as it should, with Plato’s uncle.
+After all, he, not Plato, is our source for the story.

 Let us for the moment take our minds back to ancient Greece: